 But they have a different problem where they cannot accurately perceive themselves because what they’re being told is an exaggeration.
 A scribble becomes a masterpiece artwork.
 Jumping up and down on one foot becomes an athlete with Olympic potential.

 Of course, these are ridiculous exaggerations.
 But this is what today’s parents tend to do with their children.
 In trying to make them feel good about themselves they actually created an early impostor syndrome.
 Because children do know the truth about themselves.
-They know jumping up and down I want foot doesn’t make them an Olympic athlete.
+They know jumping up and down on one foot doesn’t make them an Olympic athlete.

 And it will read as they can never be good enough, do enough. achieve enough.
 Because they can never live up to the story they’ve been told about who they were as young children, which can create its own depression and anxiety.

-So as an adult, how do we step back from this stringing beads together of past memories that we use as identification of who we were, and how we have become who we are now.
+So as an adult, how do we step back from this stringing beads together of past memories that we use as an identification of who we were, and how we have become who we are now?

 There has to be an awareness that these stories we tell ourselves are only that.
 They are not truth.